The Priory, Stillorgan

 GENERAL An Elizabethan style house that is thought to have been built in 1833 close to

-Doge of Venice' by Paolo Veronese was part of the contents which were auctioned off in 1857.
+before the Doge of Venice' by Paolo Veronese was part of the contents which were auctioned

-demolished in the 1950's.
-It had one entrance with a gatelodge which was on the N11
+developed.
+It had one entrance with a gatelodge which was on the N11 opposite to where

 YEAR BUILT circa 1833